 Ms. Jones served as Executive Vice President and Chief Executive Officer of the Potash Business Unit at Nutrien Ltd. ("Nutrien") until her retirement in 2019.
 She also held a variety of leadership roles within Nutrien between 2004 and 2017, including, among others, Chief Legal Officer, President of the Phosphate Business Unit, Managing Director of the European Fertilizer trading business, Vice-President of Marketing and Distribution, and Senior Director of Business Development and Strategy.
 In these roles, she was responsible for running and transforming large businesses, with a focus on operational excellence, people and culture, including leadership in unionized environments.
-Prior to her career at Nutrien, Ms. Jones was a partner at Jones & Ruud Law Corp from 1996 until 2003.
+Prior to her career at Nutrien, Ms. Jones was a partner at Jones & Ruud Law Corp from 1996 until 2003

-Ms. Jones holds a Bachelor of Arts in Political Science and Hispanic Studies from the University of Victoria, as well as a Bachelor of Laws from the University of Ottawa.
-She also earned a Leadership Diploma from the University of Oxford and holds a Director Certificate from Harvard University.
+Ms. Jones holds a Bachelor of Arts in Political Science and Hispanic Studies from the University of Victoria, as well as a Bachelor of Laws from the University of Oxford and holds a Director Certificate from Harvard University.
 In 2017, she was named the Osler Purdy Crawford Deal Maker of the Year at the Canadian General Counsel Awards in recognition of her role in the merger of Agrium Inc. and Potash Corporation of Saskatchewan Inc.